 Q3.
 WHAT IS THE SELECTION CRITERIA?

 - Does it fall under the themes that Blogchatter talks about.
-For example thought leadership, personal brand, blogging, social media, writing, CauseAChatter, books, etc. (to know more, go to our home page and hover over our menu options)
+For example thought leadership, personal brand, blogging, social media, writing, CauseAChatter, books, etc. (to know more, check our Tips section and the Campaigns section.
+You can also scroll through #GuestChatter to get an idea.)

 - Does the pitch you have sent add value to our community of bloggers